 Annual vinca is best grown in a sandy loam soil in a full sun location.
-Although tolerant of drought, it will perform best with weekly water soaked in rather than sprayed from overhead.
+Although tolerant of drought, it will perform best with a weekly water soak rather than sprayed from overhead.
 Vincas are free-flowering and self-cleaning, and no deadheading is necessary.

 This is one of the most carefree annual flowers you can grow, with few serious disease or insect problems.
 In poorly draining soil, stem rot and leaf spots may occur.
 Slugs and snails may also feast on the leaves.

 Annual vinca loves full sun.
 It will tolerate part shade but may become leggy if there is too much shade.

 Watering too frequently is a common mistake with annual vinca.
 Water when the top inch of soil feels dry to the touch.
-A moderate weekly watering is ideal, but do not water at all if your garden is getting regular rainfall.
+Moderate weekly watering is ideal, but do not water at all if your garden is getting regular rainfall.
 This is a plant that thrives in dry soil.

 Temperature and Humidity